day8/re-frame/docs/on-dynamics.md

 Almost nothing contributes to this goal more than re-frame presenting "a simple dynamic model".
 Almost nothing makes a programmer's job easier than a simple dynamic model.
 Almost nothing reduces bugs more than a simple dynamic model.

+> To understand a program, you must become both the machine and the program. <br>
+>
+>    -- Alan Perlis
+>

 ## On Dynamics